Skip to main content

 Deferment account

+If you are planning to regularly import into the United Kingdom, a deferment account with HMRC is useful.
 With a HMRC deferment account, you can defer payment of import duty and VAT and make one payment a month, instead of paying for individual consignments.
+When your deferment account has been approved by HMRC you will receive a deferment approval number.

 If you would like your import consignments applied to a deferment account, then we will need your deferment approval number.